blazium-engine/blazium-docs/tutorials/scripting/gdextension/gdextension_docs_system.rst

 .. note::

-    Adding documentation for GDExtensions is only possible for Godot 4.3 and later.
+    Adding documentation for GDExtensions is only possible for Blazium 4.3 and later.
 The support can be integrated into your project regardless because the snippet will check if you use the appropriate godot-cpp version.
     If you set the ``compatibility_minimum`` to 4.2 and you load a project with the extension through a 4.2 editor, the documentation page for that class will be empty.
 The extension itself will still work.